GingaShift/AstroPhenomena-Explorer/docs/01_project_philosophy.md

 * what is visible now;
 * what will become visible tonight;
 * what astronomical event deserves attention;
-* what image, object or phenomenon is worth exploring;
+* what object or phenomenon is worth exploring;
 * what is changing over the next hours or days.

 The homepage should not feel like a static landing page.

 It should feel like a living astronomical command center made of visual, contextual and explanatory cards.

+The philosophy is fixed:

+> **The platform should open with the sky in motion, not with a static explanation.**

+### Development order clarification

+The Live Sky Dashboard is the intended first experience for users, not necessarily the first thing to build completely.

+The underlying calculation engines — coordinates, visibility, observation windows, event detection and contextual ranking — must be built progressively.

+The dashboard is assembled as these engines become available.

+The Roadmap defines the development sequencing.

+---

+## 6. Dashboard Contextual Intelligence

+The Live Sky Dashboard must avoid the data-dumping trap.

+It should not display every possible card at once.

+Instead, the dashboard should be driven by contextual intelligence: a deterministic system that prioritizes information according to the user’s location, time, sky conditions, visibility and astronomical relevance.

+The dashboard should prioritize:

+1. **Critical or rare events**
+   Eclipses, meteor shower peaks, transits, occultations or major configurations should receive visual priority when relevant.

+2. **Tonight’s observing windows**
+   Visible planets, the Moon, bright stars or selected deep-sky objects currently above the horizon should appear before hidden or irrelevant targets.

+3. **Contextual learning opportunities**
+   Educational cards should appear when they are connected to what the user can see or understand at that moment.

+4. **Breathing hierarchy**
+   The interface must remain readable, calm and intentional.
+A mission-control aesthetic must never become visual noise.

+A dashboard card belongs on the screen only if it helps the user understand, observe, predict or explore something meaningful.

-Possible cards may include:
+Possible card families may include:

 * local sky now;
 * tonight’s highlights;
 * observation timeline;
+* Moon visibility;
+* planet visibility;
 * featured phenomenon;
-* Moon phase and visibility;
-* planet visibility;
-* upcoming events;
+* upcoming event;
-* deep-sky image;
-* space or astronomy briefing;
+* contextual sky briefing generated from local calculations and curated content;
 * “why it matters” explanation.

-The exact layout should evolve through prototypes.

-The philosophy, however, is fixed:

-> **The platform should open with the sky in motion, not with a static explanation.**
+These are possible families, not a fixed backlog.

+The dashboard must remain adaptive.

 ---

-## 5. Open Exploration, Supported by Mission Briefings
+## 7. Open Exploration, Supported by Mission Briefings

 AstroPhenomena Explorer should not force the user into a linear course.